iredmail/dockerized/README.md

-All files under `config/` are populated from ansible code of iRedMail Easy.
+All files under `Dockerfiles/`, `config/`, `files/` are generated with ansible code of iRedMail Easy.

 ## Single image